- Metastatic SCLC

 FDA-Approved Dosing

-The FDA-approved dose of KEYTRUDA in adults is either 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks or 400 mg administered as an intravenous infusion over 30 minutes every 6 weeks, until disease progression, unacceptable toxicity, or up to 24 months.
+The FDA-approved dose of KEYTRUDA in adults is either 200 mg administered after dilution as an intravenous infusion over 30 minutes every 3 weeks or 400 mg administered after dilution as an intravenous infusion over 30 minutes every 6 weeks, until disease progression, unacceptable toxicity, or up to 24 months.

-KEYTRUDA is indicated for use at an additional recommended dosage of 400 mg every 6 weeks for all approved adult indications.
+KEYTRUDA is indicated for use at an additional recommended dosage of 400 mg every 6 weeks for PMBCL in adults.
 This indication is approved under accelerated approval based on pharmacokinetic data, the relationship of exposure to efficacy, and the relationship of exposure to safety.
-Continued approval for this dosing may be contingent upon verification and description of clinical benefit in the confirmatory trials.
+Continued approval for this dosage may be contingent upon verification and description of clinical benefit in the confirmatory trials.

 Learn more about each diagnosis code and descriptor by selecting from the series options below.